zk2k2/linux-deployment-platform/README.md

     root@/edubox/vm_backend/Api# flask --app api.py run --host=0.0.0.0
     ```

-This setup will get EduBox up and running on your local machine, allowing you to deploy and manage Virtual Machines for educational purposes.
-If you encounter any issues, please refer to the documentation or contact our support team.
+This setup will get EduBox up and running on your local machine, allowing you to deploy and manage Linux environments for educational purposes.
+If you encounter any issues, please refer to the documentation or contact our team.

 ## 🤝 Contributing
 We welcome contributions to improve EduBox!
 Please fork the repository and submit pull requests for review.